bablr-lang/.github/profile/README.md

 In addition to helping people be code literate we also aim to help tools be code-literate.
 Our structured data model can made semantic merging a reality, wildly reduce costs of maintaining software forks, create an explosion of new parsers, lint rules, templates, and semantic edit helpers.
 While this project was conceived of and executed with human ingenuity and human labor, we also expect that offering a first-of-its-kind streaming LR parser framework will be a tremendous boon to LLM providers looking to enforce structural constraints on code or other structured data being generated on the fly.

 Overall we strive to make the most widely-usable technologies we can imagine so that we can be inclusive of the broadest group of users, core contributors, parser authors, tool developers...
 By welcoming pluralism and diversity we strengthen our community and make the strongest possible argument for its long term survival.
-If you want to be part of our communitty we welcome involvement through any and all channels.
+If you want to be part of our community we welcome your involvement!

 Our main portal for documentation and knowledge about the project is our website: [https://bablr.org](https://bablr.org).
+Our engineering and support discussions happen on [Discord](https://discord.gg/NfMNyYN6cX).

 ## Accessibility